nataliabernardo/Tensorflow_ObjDetection/README.md

 * Adjust the image augmentation to improve the precision.
 * Improve the algorithm for extracting images of corners from Google Street View, to make sure that the ramp is entirely on the image.
 * Expand to Seattle, beyond Fremont.

+Thanks for coming!
+If you want to see my other projects, you can check my [blog](http://nataliabernardo.info).